LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* WebDav helper for deleting directories and files: deleteWebDavResource()
+* Allow for container GUID to be used instead of containerPath in webdav helpers

 ### version 2.259.0
 *Released*: 22 November 2022
 * Update `addColumns`, `changeColumn`, and `removeColumns` editable grid actions to update the new `columns` array on the `EditorModel`.